The Optical Microscopy Course Kit takes students through 10 lab units, covering various topics in imaging and microscopy.

 Several items included with the kit are consumables, such as microscope slides and cover glass.
 For replacements of any consumable items below, please contact Tech Support.

-Abbe's Experiments Video Playlist (Click the three horizontal bars in the upper left to see all videos in the playlist.)
+Abbe's Experiments Video Playlist (Click the numbered links or the three horizontal bars to see all videos in the playlist.)